santtunurmi/santtunurmi/README.md

 ### Projects

+#### &nbsp; &nbsp; &nbsp; &nbsp; Portfolio website:

+&nbsp; &nbsp; &nbsp; &nbsp; V1.0 was built top to bottom with just HTML, CSS and JavaScript, with no additional libraries used.
+&nbsp; &nbsp; &nbsp; &nbsp; Now it is saved on it's own branch, as I have implemented Bootstrap, SASS and a Javascript compiler for my site.
+&nbsp; &nbsp; &nbsp; &nbsp; I am continuously upgrading the site, so consider it a work in progress!

+&nbsp; &nbsp; &nbsp; &nbsp; Externally hosted on Netlify: https://santtunurmi.netlify.app/ &nbsp; &nbsp; &nbsp; &nbsp; GitHub pages: https://santtunurmi.github.io/

 #### &nbsp; &nbsp; &nbsp; &nbsp; Minecraft Wall Calculator:

 &nbsp; &nbsp; &nbsp; &nbsp; This may seem like an odd little project, and it's not complex, I'll admit,<br />